Messerschmitt Me 209

 The first Messerschmitt Me 209 was a single-engine racing aircraft designed and produced by the German aircraft manufacturer Messerschmitt.
 It successfully established several new speed records.

 The design work on what was originally designated P.1059 commenced in 1937; the Me 209 was a completely original aircraft whose sole purpose was to set new international speed records.
 As originally built, it has a relatively compact airframe, incorporated a steam cooling system, a unique cross-shaped tail section, and lacked any armaments.
 On 1 August 1938, Me 209 V1 conducted its maiden flight; a further three prototypes would be completed by May 1939.
 On 26 April 1939, this same aircraft established a new international speed record of almost 756 km/h (469 mph); this record was not officially broken by another piston-engined aircraft until 16 August 1969.

 In addition to the Me 209 designation, the type was also assigned the Me 109R designation for propaganda purposes as part of an effort to conflate the aircraft with the Messerschmitt Bf 109, the Luftwaffes primary fighter throughout the Second World War; it was hoped that the Me 109R designation would cause its accomplishments to be associated or confused with the Bf 109.
-Despite using the same Daimler-Benz DB 601 inline engine, the Me 209 and Bf 109 had little in common with one another.
+Despite using the same Daimler-Benz DB 601 inverted V-12 engine, the Me 209 and Bf 109 had little in common with one another.
 Messerschmitt undertook some work to adapt the Me 209 into a combat-capable fighter, but it proved to be inferior to the existing Bf 109 in this role, and this was never produced in quantity.

 The Me 209 designation was subsequently reused for a wholly separate aircraft that was the proposed successor to the Bf 109.